zkemail/prove.email-old/posts/proofOfTwitter.md

 ```

 This script reads your raw email file, verifies the DKIM signature, generates the circuit inputs, and writes them to an input.json file.

+This input.json file will be used later for witness generation and proving.

 The generateTwitterVerifierCircuitInputs function is the main function that does all the work.
 It uses helper functions from the @zk-email/helpers package to generate the inputs and write them to a file.